-Course Outcomes: After the completion of the course the students will be able to
+After completion of the course the student will be able to:

 - CO 1 To perceive the knowledge of IC engine fuels and fuel supply systems. - CO 2 To understand the combustion phenomenon and analyse the performance of IC engines. - CO 3 To explain and interpret the performance of reciprocating and rotary compressors. - CO 4 To illustrate the working principles of gas turbines and jet propulsion.